huzefaKhalil/StressGeneticsMood/README.md

 # Stress Genetics and Mood
-This repository contains the code for the analysis presented in the paper "Stress, Genetics and Mood: Impact of COVID-19 on a College Freshman Sample"
+This repository contains the code for the analysis presented in the paper "The Impact of COVID-19 on a College Freshman Sample Reveals Genetic and Nongenetic Forms of Susceptibility and Resilience to Stress"

 ## Genetics
 The bash scripts for manipulating the genetic data require the following software and resources: